In Process Measurement of Die & Mold for high precision manufacturing and repair processes

 6.2.3 Advanced alignment methods

 Sometimes a more complex alignment method such as best fitting all the surface measurements to its CAD mathematical definition is necessary.
-For example, a cast part with many irregular sculptured surfaces and no measurable geometrical feature can be aligned by measuring a number of points and best fitting them to the surface definitions.
+For example, a cast part with many irregular sculptured surfaces and no measurable geometrical feature can be aligned by measuring several points and best fitting them to the surface definitions.
 Additional constraints are used to avoid undercutting of the part by leaving a positive stock.

 7. MEASUREMENT METHODS